 It may be a tough decision to make, but when you are hunting for a home then it’s a good idea to check if builder-sold homes come with Builder Structural Warranty to back up their reputation.

-So, it is always good to have the protection and peace of mind a homeowner gets when the home has a structural warranty in place and the appliances are backed up by a legitimate home service contract or home warranty policy!
+So, it is always good to have the protection and peace of mind a homeowner who has both – structural warranty and a legitimate home service contract or home warranty.
+A structural warranty to protect the home from existing structural defects that a homeowner isn’t aware of and a home warranty policy to back up the appliances in the home.